Creamy pesto with white beans is the perfect pasta sauce or healthy dip that is packed full of flavor and is so easy to make!

 - Garlic powder

-Test the pesto for consistency.
+Step 4: Test the pesto for consistency.
 It should be thick (but it will continue to thicken as it sits).
-If you want to thin down the pesto, add a few tablespoons of water at a time until it reaches your preferred consistency.
+If you want to thin it out, add a few tablespoons of water at a time until it reaches your preferred consistency.

 IN THIS FREE EBOOK